Cocanb/Cocanb.github.io/src/cocanb-guide.md

 Th quic brow fo jump ove th laz do.
 ```

 **Step 2:** To the end of the sentence, add the string `non`. (referred to as the "separator-`non`") Then, for each word of the initial sentence, add the previously removed letter as well as a character (or characters) corresponding to the length of the initial word. (e. g. if the word was one character long, `a` is to be added, and if the word was two characters long, `b` and etc...)
-In the case of a word that was longer than 26 characters, add the character `å` as many times as needed before the length character: (e. g. if the word was 27 characters long, `åa` is to be added, if the word was 28 characters long, `åb` is to be added, and if the word was 53 characters long, `ååa` is to be added.)
+In the case of a word that was longer than 26 characters, add the character `å` as many times as needed before the length character. (e. g. if the word was 27 characters long, `åa` is to be added, if the word was 28 characters long, `åb` is to be added, and if the word was 53 characters long, `ååa` is to be added.)
+This portion of the will be referred to as the "suffix":

 ```
 Th quic brow fo jump ove th laz do non ec ke ne xc se rd ec yd ge.